mchong-github/mikechong-test/README.md

 > Then, each repo/branch can be setup with an automatic trigger(ie. git commit) in the event of updated code to be deployed into the desired environment

   - Evaluation Criteria
-> Since this exercise was to deploy Nomad(from Hashicorp), I looked into few tools from Hashicorp and found 'hashi-up" tool to get things started.
+> Since this exercise was to deploy Nomad(from Hashicorp), I looked form tools that can integrate well and found 'hashi-up" tool to get things started.
-> Additional tools from Hashicorp could be used to complement this deployment (i.e  Consul, Vault, Terraform).
+> I also researched into other  tools from Hashicorp, which could be used to complement this deployment (i.e  Consul, Vault, Terraform).